Stane Street: Posting stations

 Posting stations or mansiones were provided at regular intervals (generally every 15–20 km) along Roman roads, so that official messengers could change horses and travellers could rest.
 Typically, they were rectangular fortified sites of about 1 ha.
-Mansiones have in been identified on Stane Street at Alfoldean and Hardham, each of which was close to a crossing point of the River Arun.
+Mansiones have been identified on Stane Street at Alfoldean and Hardham, each of which was close to a crossing point of the River Arun.

 The Alfoldean mansio, which is partly covered by the A29 road, was investigated in 2006 by the Channel 4 archaeological television programme Time Team.
 Excavations revealed the remains of a two-storey mansio built around a courtyard and also many other buildings.
 The site was enclosed by massive ramparts and ditches 4 m wide and as deep, which were dated by pottery finds to around 90 AD.
 The ditches were filled in by the mid-third century.
 The team's view was that the site had been an administrative and taxation centre for the Wealden iron industry.

 A geophysical survey of the Hardham mansio was carried out in 1997, which revealed that the station was roughly square with a total area of 1.4 ha.
 Much of the western side was destroyed by the construction of the Pulborough to Midhurst railway, but evidence of the north and south gateways, as well as traces of the outer ditches, remain.
 Cremation burials dating from the late Iron Age and early Romano-British periods have been found both inside and just outside of the enclosure, however, their relationship to the rest of the mansio is unclear.
 The Hardham station is thought to have become disused by the end of the second century AD.